awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

    This indicates that Application Auto Scaling has issued an `UpdateTable` request to DynamoDB\.

-1. Type the following command to verify that DynamoDB increased the table's write capacity:
+1. Enter the following command to verify that DynamoDB increased the table's write capacity\.

    ```
    aws dynamodb describe-table \